appoptics/appoptics-api-ruby/README.md

 ## Aggregate Measurements

-If you are measuring something very frequently e.g. per-request in a web application (order mS)  you may not want to send each individual measurement, but rather periodically send a [single aggregate measurement](https://www.librato.com/docs/api/#gauge-specific-parameters), spanning multiple seconds or even minutes.
+If you are measuring something very frequently e.g. per-request in a web application (order mS)  you may not want to send each individual measurement, but rather periodically send a [single aggregate measurement](https://docs.appoptics.com/api/#gauge-specific-parameters), spanning multiple seconds or even minutes.
 Use an `Aggregator` for this.

 Aggregate a simple gauge metric named `response_latency`:

-    aggregator = Librato::Metrics::Aggregator.new
+    aggregator = Appoptics::Metrics::Aggregator.new
     aggregator.add response_latency: 85.0
     aggregator.add response_latency: 100.5
     aggregator.add response_latency: 150.2